OTRF/Blacksmith/README.md

 # Blacksmith

-The Blacksmit project focuses on providing dynamic easy-to-use templates for security researches to model and provision resources needed to automatically deploy applications in the cloud.
+The Blacksmith project focuses on providing dynamic easy-to-use templates for security researches to model and provision resources needed to automatically deploy applications in the cloud.
 It currently leverages [AWS CloudFormation](https://aws.amazon.com/cloudformation/) to model infrastructure and architecture of applications in AWS.

 # Goals